ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference: Observations

 \subsection{Low-Rank Keys and Offloaded Values for Storage}

-To reduce memory footprint, the low-rank nature of the KV cache has been explored by recent studies \citep{deepseekv2, xu2024think, chang2024palu}.
+To reduce memory footprint, the low-rank nature of the KV cache has been explored by recent studies \citep{deepseekv2, xu2024think, chang2024palu, saxena2024eigen, yu2024effectively, lin2024matryoshkakv}.
 However, these methods focus on data-independent decomposition, either requiring training or achieving limited compression rates.

-\paragraph{Observation.} In our study, by conducting SVD on the model weights $W_k$, $W_v$, the input $X$, the pre-/post-RoPE key cache, and the value cache of Llama-3.1-8B, we visualize the relative singular value distributions in \cref{fig:singular_combined} together with the accuracy in \cref{fig:OB1_2}.
-As we observed, pre-RoPE keys have the lowest rank and can be compressed by 6$\times$ without performance degradation.
+\paragraph{Observation.} In our study, we visualize the relative singular value distributions of the model weights \(W_k\), \(W_v\), the input \(X\), the pre-/post-RoPE key cache, and the value cache of Llama-3.1-8B by conducting SVD, as shown in \cref{fig:1}.
+In \cref{fig:observation}, we further analyze the accuracy impact.
+We observe that pre-RoPE keys exhibit the lowest rank, allowing for \(6\times\) compression without performance degradation.